CENOS-Platform/cenos-docs-antennas/docs/faq-installation.md

 #### Can I install *CENOS Radio Frequency* app on *Windows 7*?

-- No, CENOS AD app is built for usage on machines with **Windows 10 only**.
+- No, CENOS AD app is built for usage on machines with **Windows 10 or Windows 11 only**.
 Earlier versions (Win7&8) will not support it!

 #### What is the blue screen during the installation?